📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 How much does an Americas trip cost for Australians?

 Per couple from Australia, 2-week trips typically cost: Budget AUD $6,000–$9,000 (Mexico, Peru, Colombia, Central America); Mid-range AUD $10,000–$16,000 (USA regional, combined South America, Caribbean resort); Luxury AUD $18,000–$35,000+ (USA national parks luxury, Galápagos cruise, Patagonia lodges).
 Flights alone cost AUD $2,800–$4,500 per person return.
-3-week trips roughly scale 50% up from 2-week costs due to shared fixed flight and visa costs.
+3-week trips roughly scale 50% up from 2-week costs because the fixed flight and visa costs are shared across more days.

 What's the cheapest Americas country to visit?

 Bolivia is the cheapest (around AUD $40/day mid-range), followed by Colombia (AUD $55/day), Peru (AUD $60/day), Ecuador (AUD $75/day), and Mexico (AUD $80/day).
-Argentina became dramatically cheaper for travellers using the 'blue dollar' cash exchange (30–50% discount over official rate).
+Argentina remains good value but the old "blue dollar" cash advantage has largely disappeared: after Argentina lifted currency controls in April 2025, the official, MEP and blue rates converged to within a few percent, so cards now give a fair rate.
 USA and Canada are the most expensive (AUD $250–$400/day mid-range).
 Chile is the most expensive Latin American country.

 How much does Machu Picchu cost?

-For the citadel alone: AUD $70 entry ticket + AUD $40 bus (return) + AUD $30 mandatory guide = AUD $140 pp. Add the train Cusco-Aguas Calientes return (AUD $180–$750 depending on class) and 1 night Aguas Calientes accommodation (AUD $80–$500).
-Full self-organised day trip from Cusco: AUD $350–$1,200 pp. Classic 4-day Inca Trail all-inclusive tour: AUD $1,200–$2,400 pp. See our Machu Picchu guide for full breakdown.
+For the citadel alone: AUD $70 entry ticket + AUD $40 bus (return) + AUD $30 mandatory guide = AUD $140 pp. Add the train Cusco–Aguas Calientes return (AUD $180–$750 depending on class) and 1 night in Aguas Calientes (AUD $80–$500).
+Full self-organised day trip from Cusco: AUD $350–$1,200 pp. Classic 4-day Inca Trail all-inclusive tour: AUD $1,200–$2,400 pp. See our Machu Picchu guide for the full breakdown.

 How expensive is the USA for Australian travellers?